Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Well-posedness of the coupled variational problem

-for some $C_2\geq 0$, $C_1>0$, where $b$ is a bilinear form associated to a uniformly elliptic operator of even order $2\ell$.
-Assuming that \eqref{eq: t-coercivity def} holds with $\mathbb{X}=\id$, a simple proof of the stability estimate
+generalizes the classical G{\aa}rding inequality for a bilinear form $b$ associated with uniformly elliptic operator of even order $2\ell$: $\exists\, C_2\geq 0, C_1>0$ such that

-obtained for the unique solution of the operator equation $Au=f$ when $A$ is injective is given in \cite[Thm.
+Assuming that \eqref{eq: t-coercivity def} holds with $\mathbb{X}=\id$, a simple proof of the stability estimate $ \norm{u}_V \leq C\norm{f}_{V'} $, obtained for the unique solution of the operator equation $Au=f$ when $A$ is injective is given in \cite[Thm.
 3.15]{steinbach2007numerical}.
 A proof of the general case can be deduced from \cite{hildebrandt1964constructive}.
 T-coercivity theory is a reformulation of the Banach-Ne{\u c}as-Babu{\u s}ka theory.
 The former relies on the construction of explicit inf-sup operators at the discrete and continuous levels, whereas the later develops on an abstract inf-sup condition \cite{ciarlet2012t}.